alex-konovalov/dolphins/README.md

 # Dolphins are our best friends

-In this project we will tell a story.
+In this project we will tell a fantastic story.